mapmeld/majurojs/README.md

 # Visualizations

+## Map Key

+You can add a map key to show what red, blue, green, and orange buildings symbolize on your map.

+After forking this repo to your Github account, click on mapkey.js and then Edit to make the map key appear, add symbols, and change any other settings.

 ## 3D View

 Rendering 3D buildings with D3.js and three.js is an option for users of Firefox, Chrome, and Opera.
 Adapted from <a href="https://github.com/bmount">Brian Mount</a>'s original <a href="http://b.aguacat.es/anatine/_design/funbun/index.html">3D GeoJSON map</a>.